Reb-debugs/Landing-Page/README.md

 # landing-page
-This my attempt at The Odin Project's Landing Page Project.
+This is my attempt at The Odin Project's Landing Page Project.